Granger Sutton

 In 1998 Granger moved from TIGR to Celera Genomics and along with Gene Myers led the team that developed a whole genome assembly pipeline for large complex genomes.
 A founding goal of Celera Genomics was to quickly produce the sequence of the human genome using whole genome shotgun sequencing and assembly.
 This led to a competition with the federally funded human genome initiative that is chronicled in the book The Genome War by James Shreeve.
 As a test project, the whole genome shotgun assembly of the Drosophila melanogaster (fruit fly) genome was undertaken, once again to predictions of failure.
 Despite successful assembly of Drosophila, the human genome was still predicted to be too complex to assemble using whole genome shotgun techniques.
 Even after successful assembly of the human genome by the Celera team, the accomplishment remained controversial for a time.
 However, shortly after Celera produced the first high quality mouse genome sequence, once again using whole genome shotgun sequencing and assembly, the genome sequencing community rapidly adopted Celera's methodology.
 As a director in the Informatics Research group, Granger also led efforts at Celera in comparative genomics.

-In 2004 Granger joined the Bioinformatics Research team at the J. Craig Venter Institute where he is engaged in a variety of research efforts, including using "whole environment" shotgun DNA sequencing to characterize the microbial make-up of complex environments.
-This work has evolved to include analysis of the entire known protein space using a novel clustering approach.
+In 2004 Granger joined the Bioinformatics Research team at the J. Craig Venter Institute where he worked on a variety of research efforts, including using "whole environment" shotgun DNA sequencing to characterize the microbial make-up of complex environments.
+This work evolved to include analysis of the entire known protein space using a novel clustering approach.
+Granger then focused on developing tools for pangenome analysis particularly for bacterial species.
+Granger has numerous publications in whole genome shotgun assembly, sequence alignment, comparative genomics, genome annotation, microbiome analysis, and pangenome analysis.
+He also holds multiple patents involving gene discovery and shotgun assembly algorithms.
+Granger joined the National Cancer Institute in 2023.

-Granger resides in Maryland with his wife Lynne D'Autrechy, and his two sons Kyle and Ryan.
-He enjoys soccer, hiking, and spending time with his family.
+Granger resides in Maryland and enjoys playing disc golf with his two sons Kyle and Ryan.